 |B - Ambulatory health, emergency response, and other critical applications listed in LL97

 I 2 & I 3 - Institutional

 I 4 - Institutional

 |S - Storage

 |I 1 - Institutional||11.38||5.98|

 For example, if a building is classified under occupancy B (Business) and its floor area is 100,000 square feet, the emission limits for the two periods would be:

-The penalty for emissions above the limit is $268/year per metric ton.
-If the building in the example above has emissions of 950 ton CO2eq, it exceeds the limit by 104 tons and it faces a penalty of $27,872.
+The penalty for emissions above the limit is $268/year/metric ton.
+If the building in the example above emits 950 metric tons of CO2eq in 2024, it exceeds the limit by 104 tons and it faces a penalty of $27,872 for that year.

-If a building is divided into areas with different occupancy classifications, emissions are calculated separately for each area and then added.
-Also, if a building is converted to an occupancy classification with a lower emission limit, it is eligible for a time extension to reduce emissions.
+If a building is divided into areas with different occupancy classifications, emissions are calculated separately and added.
+Also, if a building is converted into an occupancy with a lower emissions limit, it is eligible for a time extension.

 Penalties for Missed Reports and False Reports